Table of Contents

 Provide Enough Food and Toys

-Helpful product: Timothy hay bundles, chew toys, and tunnels are simple and cheap.
+Beneficial product: Timothy hay bundles, untreated wooden chew sticks, and cardboard tunnels are cheap and really effective.

 What to Do If a Guinea Pig Bites You